-The details of the stone tablet ceremony we are to hold on the banks of the Jordan when we enter the land has been explained.
-It will be a stunning event!
-But now, there is a procession of sorts going on at the entrance to the Mish'kan.
-As the nation watches, Moshe is being joined by all the kohanim and Levi'im.
-They are all speaking - or is it singing - together in unison.
-The first thing we hear is 'has 'ket' - Keep silent.
+What is happening at the entrance to the Mish'kan?
+The silver trumpets have been blown, and the tribes are responding en masse.
+Moshe, flanked by the kohanim and Levi'im, is speaking.
+The first thing we hear is 'ha-s'ket' - Keep silent.
 Wow - we've never been told that before!
 But the next phrase is more familiar: 'Sh'ma Yisrael!'